 moves?
 Or have a round of musical statues to add a bit of friendly competition to your dance party!

 For replicating that live venue vibe at home, you can even find many concerts streamed.
 And in the safety of your loungeroom, you really can dance like nobody’s watching!

 After toilet paper and pasta, the next item to be panic bought by many Australians were home exercise equipment like dumbbells.
 But the good news is that you don’t need weights at home to get a good strength workout!

-Bodyweight exercises like push-ups, sit-ups, planks, lunges and more can provide an effective workout, with no equipment necessary.
+If you can’t get back to your gym just yet, bodyweight exercises like push-ups, sit-ups, planks, lunges and more can provide an effective workout, with no equipment necessary.
 The Australian College of Sport and Fitness has put together some easy bodyweight exercises you can do with everyday household items.